hchiam/learning-browsersync/README.md

 browser-sync start --proxy "myproject.dev" --files "css/*.css"
 ```

-which will copy what you have on `myproject.dev` to http://localhost:3000
+which will sync what you have on `myproject.dev` to all browsers running http://localhost:3000

 ## Another example: